-Our homemade seasoning blend includes garlic, onion, paprika, cayenne, thyme, oregano, basil, salt, pepper and some smoked pepper for that fabulous smoky element.
+Our homemade seasoning blend includes garlic, onion, paprika, cayenne, thyme, oregano, basil, rosemary, bay leaf, salt, pepper and some smoked pepper for that fabulous smoky element.
 This seasoning blend is a total flavor explosion!

 While Creole and Cajun seasoning are different, their commonalities are such that you can substitute one for the other in a pinch.
 So you can use this spice blend for anything that calls for Creole or Cajun seasoning.

 But don’t limit yourself: This phenomenal spice blend is incredibly versatile!

 This is such a versatile seasoning blend that it’s destined to hold a regular spot in your spice cabinet.
 Here are a few additional ideas to get you started:

 - Potato Salads

 - Whisked into your Vinaigrette for a Zesty Dressing